Real-World Examples

-This page provides functional patterns and code snippets for common production scenarios.
+This page provides practical code patterns for common form validation scenarios.

 html